SlashNephy/Divination/README.md

 # Divination

 Looking for the Dalamud plugin repository?
-Please visit https://xiv.starry.blue
+Add `https://xiv.starry.blue/plugins/master.json` to your custom plugin repositories.